 “Quality is more important than quantity.
 One home run is much better than two doubles.”Steve Jobs

 To maintain the desired level of excellence with an organization, a quality management SYSTEM (QMS) is key.
-A QMS is the platform that helps encourage, facilitate and manage commitment to maintaining high standards of work in every aspect of a company’s operations.
+A QMS is a platform that helps encourage, facilitate, and manage commitment to maintaining high standards of work in every aspect of a company’s operations.

 The international standard for quality management (also known as ISO 9001:2015) is a set of guidelines for an organization’s key processes, designed to meet customer, stakeholder, and regulatory requirements.
 A quality management system ensures a consistent customer experience while protecting the company’s brand, reputation, and best interest.

 “The bitterness of poor quality remains long after low pricing is forgotten!”Leon M. Cautillo

 A QMS helps meet and manage customer expectations, compliance requirements, and internal quality standards amongst an organization.
 It offers customers a reliable experience and protects the interests of all involved parties, such as shareholders or investors.
 This helps preserve a company’s reputation and ensure continued revenue.
 While a QMS is valuable for any business, it is especially important for companies experiencing rapid growth.
 In these cases, quality often gets de-prioritized in favor of growth.
 However, focusing on quality can outlast any short-term benefits of rapid growth, since it helps forge relationships that will endure long after the company’s growth stabilizes.

 If your business is struggling with or looking to improve any of the following, a quality management system may offer the right approach: